shin1koda/dmf/README.md

 Currently, the implementation is limited as described below.
 Additional features will be added in the future.

 - Only non-periodic systems are supported.
-- Only parallel energy/force evaluation by threading can be used.
+- Only parallel energy/force evaluation by threading can be used (MPI is not supported).